Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Jibble is the best free clock for a firm that wants identity proof without paying for it.
 It's free for unlimited users and includes AI facial recognition, GPS, and kiosk mode at no cost.
 Few free tools verify who's actually punching.

 Most free plans cap users or strip out the security.
 Jibble doesn't.
-Staff clock in by mobile, tablet kiosk, web, or even Slack, and the face-recognition check with liveness detection confirms the right person is there, all on the free tier.
-For an office that wants to stop buddy punching but can't add a line item, that combination is unusual.
+Staff clock in by mobile, tablet kiosk, web, or even Slack, and the face recognition feature with liveness detection confirms the right person is there, all on the free tier.
+For an office that wants to stop buddy punching but can't add a line item, that combination is appreciated.

-The watch-outs are about scope, not the clock.
-Jibble has no shift scheduling yet and no built-in payroll, so you'll pair it with a separate payroll provider.
-Offline mode is limited too.
+The cautions are about scope, not the clock.
+Jibble has no shift scheduling or built-in payroll, so you'll pair it with a separate payroll provider.
+Offline mode is limited, too.
 If you just need accurate, verified hours for free, it delivers.

 Key Features